lewandd/VoxCraft/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the CC BY-NC 4.0 License.
 See `LICENSE` for more information.

+> ⚠️ Some parts of the code are based on materials licensed under CC BY-NC 4.0.
+In future releases, these components are planned to be replaced with original implementations (or equivalents under the MIT License), allowing the entire project to be released under the MIT License.